Progress report for FNE23-052

 Project Information

-1) This project aims to test whether bay scallops can be grown in rapidly-warming Maine waters.
-Our approach will use techniques that were developed to grow bay scallops in their traditional range to grow sea scallops locally.
-Success will be gauged by growth rates and survivorship from planting in July 2023 until 16 months of age.
+1) This project aimed to test whether bay scallops could be grown in rapidly-warming Maine waters.
+Our approach used techniques that were developed to grow bay scallops in their traditional range and techniques used to grow sea scallops locally.
+Success will be gauged by growth rates and survivorship from planting in July 2023 until harvest in December 2024

-2) This work aims to address biofouling and handling issues associated with lantern nets (the most successful grow-out gear used in other trials), by building a raft that allows scallops to stay submerged while portions of nets are air-dried.
-Fouling species on nets will be recorded and compared to those seen elsewhere on the farm.
+2) This work aimed to address biofouling and handling issues associated with lantern nets (the most successful grow-out gear used in other trials), by building a raft that allows scallops to stay submerged while portions of nets are air-dried.
+Fouling species on nets were compared to those seen elsewhere on the farm.

 Most Maine seafarms operate as monocultures, leaving farmers vulnerable to pests, pathogens and changing environmental conditions, as well as swings in demand.
 By adding a crop with different environmental and spatial needs, farmers could address this vulnerability without displacing their primary crop, potentially increasing yield without expanding their footprint on the landscape.